krb5/krb5/doc/admin/spake.rst

 Clients which do not implement SPAKE preauthentication will fall back to encrypted timestamp.

+An active attacker can force a fallback to encrypted timestamp by modifying the initial KDC response, defeating the protection against dictionary attacks.
+To prevent this fallback on clients which do implement SPAKE preauthentication, set the **disable_encrypted_timestamp** variable to ``true`` in the :ref:`realms` subsection for realms whose KDCs offer SPAKE preauthentication.

 By default, SPAKE preauthentication requires an extra network round trip to the KDC during initial authentication.
 If most of the clients in a realm support SPAKE, this extra round trip can be eliminated